-- 5.2.2 Where the CCES is determining jurisdiction, the CCES may make reasonable inquiries, including consulting with the Reporting Person, to request information and/or address possible gaps in information. - 5.2.3 Where the CCES determines that it does not have jurisdiction or will not exercise jurisdiction, the CCES will notify the Reporting Person in writing with the reasons for the decision.
-This decision is final and binding and cannot be reviewed or appealed to the SDRCC. - 5.2.4 The CCES may refer or direct Reports over which it has no jurisdiction, to the Sport Organization, in coordination with, or with prior notice to, the Reporting Person.
+- a) Where the d) The Report involves alleged conduct that due to circumstances outside of the control of the CCES, such as the passage of time, the CCES determines that it is not able to address or investigate the Report; and/or - b) In accordance with Rule 3.4. - The Report does not fall within the scope of the CSSP's application, as outlined in Rule 3. - 5.2.32 Where the CCES is determining jurisdiction, the CCES may consultmake reasonable inquiries, including consulting with the Reporting Person, to request information and/or address possible gaps in information. - 5.2.43 Where the CCES determines that it does not have jurisdiction or will not exercise jurisdiction, the CCES will notify the Reporting Person in writing with the reasons for the decision.
+This decision is final and binding and cannot be reviewed or appealed to the SDRCC - 5.2.54 The CCES may refer or direct Reports over which it has no jurisdiction, to the Sport Organization, in coordination with, or with prior notice to, the Reporting Person.